learn-co-students/dsc-probability-distributions-recap-atlanta-ds-062419/README.md

 * Describe the probability functions for Uniform, Exponential, Normal and Poisson distributions

-* Generate data and plot a number of distributions using SciPy and Numpy.
+* Generate data and plot a number of distributions using SciPy and Numpy

 ## Representing distributions